 Federal support, through the E-rate program, is needed to ensure that all students and teachers have access to broadband during the pandemic and beyond.
 That is why our organizations recently endorsed the Emergency Educational Connections Act of 2020 (H.R.
 6563).
 We encourage you to support this emergency E-rate funding.
-As Congress discusses education broadband needs as part of the next emergency spending bill, we respectfully ask you to consider two related improvements.
+As Congress discusses education broadband needs as part of the next emergency spending bill, we respectfully ask you to consider two improvements to H.R.
+6563.

 • Dedicated Connectivity Funding is Needed for Unserved Areas.
 All students must be able to access broadband for learning.
 Unfortunately, many students live in areas that lack any broadband service.
 We were pleased when Congress passed the Broadband DATA Act, earlier this year, to better identify unserved regions, which will help communities comprehensively fill their broadband gaps.
-Our members, however, can already identify major trouble spots.
-In Washington, for example, our members cite the absence of broadband in portions of the Columbia River Gorge, Olympic Peninsula, and the most rural parts of northwest, northeast, and southwest Washington, as well as tribal lands.
+Our members, however, can already identify major trouble spots based on their past efforts to reach disconnected students.
 A portion of any emergency E-rate funding approved by Congress should be expressly set aside for meeting student and teacher needs in these and other unconnected regions.
 In addition, schools and other community anchor institutions should be empowered to fill these gaps independently.
-Funding should be available for network equipment, so schools have the option to deploy services in areas where commercial providers do not offer service.
+Funding should be available for network equipment, so schools have the option to meet students' needs in areas where commercial providers do not offer service.